 One of the most exciting things about having a car is some of the trips that you can plan.
 A couple of weeks ago we decided to take a spontaneous trip to Wales.
 It was my first drive that was longer than about 40 minutes and was a really nice confidence builder.
-Taking into consideration the amount of things we want to see, we would have to spend most of the summer away.
+Taking into consideration the number of things we want to see, we would have to spend most of the summer away.
 Not only that but the car would need to have a complete service before we head out.
-I have a Kwik Fit 1 minute down to road from me so it wouldn’t be a big deal to drop it off in the morning after the school run and pick up later that day.

 Poppy has a particular want to visit Paris, so for us, and regarding travel, it would be best to start there.
 Although our adventure would begin on the drive from the West Midlands to Folkestone, so we could hop over to France.